 Parker joined SBE in 2013.
-Parker has worked as operations and data coordinator, special assistant and communications consultant for SBE, a registration specialist at South Puget Sound Community

-College, an advertising manager at the SPSCC newspaper, and an initiative checker for the Office of Secretary of State.
+Parker has worked as operations and data coordinator, special assistant and communications consultant for SBE, a registration specialist at South Puget Sound Community College, an advertising manager at and degree program approval.
+Prior to that, he provided accounting services for nonprofit organizations serving people with disabilities.